Magna Carta in context

 The Forest Charter of 1225

-The Charter of the Forest, issued with the revised Magna Carta by Henry III in 1217, re-established rights of access to the forest for free men that had been eroded by a succession of kings.
-Many of its provisions were in force for centuries afterwards.View images from this item (1)
+The Charter of the Forest, issued with the revised Magna Carta by Henry III in 1217, re-established rights of access to the forest for free men.View images from this item (1)

 Towns and trade